Linda0840/recipe-EDA/README.md

 We would like to investigate the relationship between Time (in minutues) to prepare a recipe and whether it correlates with the average rating that it receives.
 We hypothesize that the longer time a recipe requires, the less rating it will receive.
 We will be implementing hypothesis testing techniques to investigate this question.

+This is a question worth investigating because through analyzing the relationship between cooking time and ratings, we can potentially look into whether this trend (or the lack thereof) is related to years when the users provided their ratings.
+We can then preform meta-analysis on whether users are becoming less fond of lengthy recipes as time passes.
+This can be a future research topic that is worth investigating.

 ## About our data
-our data is derived from [food.com](https://www.food.com), originally scraped and used by them.
+Our data is derived from [food.com](https://www.food.com), originally scraped and used by them.
 The raw csv files can be found [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view).

 Below are the breif description of the raw data that we are going to perform cleaning on: